 The Pursuit of More

 I remember the reasons why I quit my 2014 “dream job” for my 2015 “make a difference job” with higher pay.
 I wanted more money so that I could pay off my debt faster.
-Seems rational right?
+It seems rational right?

 But then this happened.
 I got fired.
 Yup, out of nowhere and without cause.
 Thanks, by the way.
 No, seriously thanks.